Get the ArenaCoach Desktop App

 What is the best Frost Mage composition in 3v3?

-The highest win rate 3v3 composition for Frost Mage is with Subtlety Rogue and Mistweaver Monk, running a 64.3% win rate across 14 matches among high-rated players.
+The highest win rate 3v3 composition for Frost Mage this season is with Fury Warrior and Holy Priest, running a 57.1% win rate across 112 matches.

 What are the hardest matchups for Frost Mage?

-Restoration Druid is currently the most difficult matchup for Frost Mage in Solo Shuffle based on win rate data from high-rated play.
-On the other hand, Preservation Evoker is one of the most favorable matchups.
+Enhancement Shaman is currently the most difficult matchup for Frost Mage in Solo Shuffle based on this season's win rate data.
+On the other hand, Subtlety Rogue is one of the most favorable matchups.

 What are Frost Mage's strengths and weaknesses in arena?

-Frost Mage performs best against melee (55.9% win rate) and is weakest against ranged (55.5%).
-The matchup spread is wide, with a large gap between best and worst.
+Frost Mage performs best against melee (50.9% win rate) and is weakest against ranged (48.9%).
+The matchup spread is tight, with little gap between best and worst.

 How many viable compositions does Frost Mage have?

-Frost Mage has 10 different 3v3 compositions above 50% win rate, ranking 7 of 30 specs with winning comps.
-That is a high number of winning comps.
+Frost Mage has 58 different 3v3 compositions above 50% win rate, ranking 16 of 34 specs with winning comps.

 What is the typical rating for Frost Mage players?